JetBrains/jetbrains_guide/sites/pycharm-guide/contents/tutorials/intro-aws/authentication/index.md

 It’s a naming convention to identify a resource.

-As you can see the below image, <strong>JWTAuthFunction</strong> is going to process the authorization once we receive the tokens.
+As you can see in the below image, <strong>JWTAuthFunction</strong> is going to process the authorization once we receive the tokens.
 As usual, we are going to provide the handler, runtime etc. We are also using an environment variable called <strong>SECRET_KEY</strong> for encoding and decoding of our JWT Tokens.